Title Details: | |

 Abstract: |

-Artificial Intelligence was initially defined as the set of three technologies that include neural networks, fuzzy systems, and evolutionary computation.
-Additional technologies have been proposed later, such as decision support systems, machine learning, data mining, and various synergies thereof.
-Extended Artificial Intelligence concerns the analysis and design of models for learning and/or generalization based on numerical data.
+Computational intelligence was initially defined as a set of three technologies comprising neural networks, fuzzy systems, and evolutionary computation.
+Later, additional technologies were proposed, e.g., decision support systems, machine learning, data mining, and various synergies between them.
+The broader field of Computational Intelligence focuses on the analysis and design of models for learning and/or generalization based on numerical data.
 Note that the learning process also raises the issue of information representation.
-Recent publications place Artificial Intelligence at the core of cutting-edge technologies related to processing vast amounts of data, human-computer interaction, the Internet of Things, etc. Furthermore, it is argued in [1] that there is a need for a holistic approach to teaching Artificial Intelligence (instead of fragmented views proposing individual technologies), emphasizing not only practical applications but also fundamental knowledge.
-The purpose of this book is to introduce the scientific field of Artificial Intelligence with a perspective on applications in emerging technologies.
-The presentation framework consists of models and algorithms.
-In the appendix of this book, MATLAB algorithm implementation software is provided, along with examples of practical applications.
-Extensive audio-visual comments by the authors aim to motivate further study starting from the selected bibliography provided for each chapter.
-The expanded Artificial Intelligence is one part of the holistic approach proposed here.
-The other part concerns the unification of analysis and design in Artificial Intelligence through a unified representation of information based on the mathematical theory of graphs.
-[1] M. M. Polycarpou, “Computational intelligence in the undergraduate curriculum,” IEEE Computational Intelligence Magazine, vol. 8, no. 2, p.
+Recent publications place Computational Intelligence at the core of cutting-edge technologies related to the processing of huge amounts of data, human-computer interaction, the Internet of Things, etc. [1].
+Furthermore (ibid.), the need for a holistic view of the teaching of Computational Intelligence (rather than the fragmented views proposed by individual technologies) is supported, with an emphasis not only on practical applications but also on basic knowledge.
+The purpose of this book is to introduce readers to the scientific field of Computational Intelligence with a view to applications in emerging technologies.
+The presentation is structured around models and algorithms.
+The appendices of this book provide software for implementing algorithms in MATLAB, as well as examples of practical applications.
+Extensive and audiovisual comments by the authors aim to motivate further study, starting from the selected bibliography provided at the end of each chapter.
+Extended Computational Intelligence is one part of the holistic approach proposed here.
+The other part concerns the integration of analysis and design in Computational Intelligence through a unified representation of information based on mathematical lattice theory.
+[1] M. M. Polycarpou, “Computational intelligence in the undergraduate curriculum”, IEEE Computational Intelligence Magazine, vol. 8, no. 2, p.
 3, May 2013.

 |